 Look Eva, it’s not going down.
 I said.
 I wasn’t the least bit disturbed by this.

-Oh NO Morgan, she said in dismay as she pushed her shiny, straight brown hair behind her ears, They’re gonna think I did that! indicating with her head nod my big prize poop.
+Oh NO Martha, she said in dismay as she pushed her shiny, straight brown hair behind her ears, They’re gonna think I did that! indicating with her head nod my big prize poop.

 Oh never mind, you’re too young to understand.
 We’ve got to do something before they wonder what the heck is going on in here!